-Online bullying, or 'cyberbullying' as it is

-often referred to, affects young people in the exact same ways as face-to-face bullying.
+Online Bullying Attain, M Believe & M Achieve M Online bullying should not be treated differently from face-to-face bullying.
+Online bullying, or 'cyberbullying' as it is often referred to, affects young people in the exact same ways as face-to-face bullying.